ukmook/qUark/Mav-To-MSP/README.md

   ![QNU](/Mav-To-MSP/Images/IDE2.png)

+  Now it is time to setup the user required options, There are two types some need enabling/disabling and some need a number as there is more than one option for that setting.

+  enabling/disabling is achieved by adding "//" before a setting.
+  `//#define SPEED_IN_MILES_PER_HOUR` will turn off SPEED_IN_MILES_PER_HOUR

-  A few options need to be set before programming, Firstly we have to define the board and data type options.
-The way this is done is by adding "//" before an option to disable it.
-To select from multiple options just type in the correct number by looking at the options.
+  To select from multiple settings just type in the correct number by looking at the options.

-  I.E. If using an Arduino Nano, serial type option has to be set to "0" as it only has one hardware serial port.
+  `#define VEHICLE_TYPE                                                0       //0==ArduPlane, 1==ArduCopter, 2==INAVPlane, 3==INAVCopter.
+Used for flight modes`  Option "0" changes the vehicle type to Arduplane.
+"1" for arducopter etc.

-   - Leave "#define MAH_CALIBRATION_FACTOR" as it is.
+  Leave `#define MAH_CALIBRATION_FACTOR` as it is.

 The rest is upto the user to decide.